There are no items in your bag at this time.

 The two ingredients in this skin-brightening duo—niacinamide and acetyl glucosamine—have impressive research showing their ability to alleviate the appearance of uneven skin tone and red areas!

 All skin types can benefit from this ingredient coupling, found in our RESIST Pure Radiance Skin Brightening Treatment.
 This silky, sheer lotion also includes potent antioxidants and imparts a subtle luminous sheen to give skin an overall youthful, hydrated glow—even when worn under makeup.

 High concentrations of ascorbic acid (the technical name for pure vitamin C) have been proven to significantly improve the appearance of uneven skin tone.
 Research also has shown that combining vitamin C with other skin-brighteners, such as antioxidants, licorice extract, and bearberry extract, produces even more powerful results for a brighter and more even skin tone.

-For more directed results to specific areas, try our most potent form of vitamin C, RESIST 25% Vitamin C Spot Treatment.
+For more directed results to specific areas, try our most potent form of vitamin C, C25 Super Booster.

 Still not sure which product to use?
 Contact our Client Services Team, who can help guide you to the best options for your particular skin type and skin tone concerns.

 The Jounal of Clinical and Aesthetic Dermatology, August 2014, pages 13-17

 International Journal of Molecular Sciences, June 2013, pages 12,222-12,248